 If you are new to data backup, you can begin with the Computer Backup Guide.
 This introductory guide starts by answering, “what is a computer backup?” and looks at different backup options like drive cloning, external hard drives, and online backup.

 Computer Backup Options

 If you’re ready to dig a little deeper, then the next step is to read the Backup Options Guide, which details the pros/cons of each type of backup product option available, ranging from CD/DVDs to cloud-based services.

 How to Backup Guides for Mac and Windows

 Once you are comfortable with your options, the next step is to implement a backup system.
 We have specific guides for how to backup your Mac and how to backup your Windows PC.
 These are hands on instructions for specific tasks like setting up Time Machine, cloning a hard drive, and using Windows Backup and Restore functions.

 Of course, in this day and age no backup guide would be complete without exploring your options for backing up your iPhone, iPad, and Android devices.
 The Mobile Device Backup Options does just that.
 This guide digs into the various Apple and Google systems for backup as well as third party and manufacturer options.

 Online Storage vs. Online Backup

-Lastly a lot of people are confused about the differences between online storage and online backup.
-Although on the surface the services have many similarities, the ideal use cases are in fact very different.
-In this guide we delve into what makes each service different and when it is best to use one or other or both in conjunction.
+Lastly, a lot of people are confused about the differences between online storage and online backup.
+Although on the surface, the services have many similarities, the ideal use cases are in fact very different.
+In this guide, we delve into what makes each service different and when it is best to use one or other or both in conjunction.

-In the Computer Backup Resource Center you will find everything you need to easily setup your own backup plan.
+In the Computer Backup Resource Center you will find everything you need to easily set up your own backup plan.
 Without a backup plan, a hard drive failure or a stolen or lost computer or smartphone can mean the loss of years of irreplaceable digital memories.
 Now there is a comprehensive collection of backup options in one place.
-Take you a few minutes, read through the guides, and get backed up before you wish you had.
+Take a few minutes, read through the guides, and get backed up before you wish you had.